tact-lang/pitaya/docs/SPECIFICATION.md

 Orchestration ingests runner events for live state and diagnostics, but ONLY canonical `task.*` and `strategy.*` events are written to `events.jsonl`.
 Runner events are routed to `runner.jsonl` (one line per `instance.*` event) and are not part of the public file contract.
 A single writer per run writes both files under `logs/<run_id>/`.

 The event system uses append-only file storage (`events.jsonl`) with monotonic byte offsets for position tracking.
-A single writer task computes the `start_offset` (byte position before writing the line), appends the JSON line, and flushes according to the configured flush policy (interval-based batching by default, or per-event with `--safe-fsync=per_event`).
+A single writer task computes the `start_offset` (byte position before writing the line), appends the JSON line, and flushes using a fixed interval-based batching policy.
 The event records this `start_offset`.
 Clients request events from a specific `start_offset` when recovering after disconnection.

 **Offset & Writer Semantics**

 - Offsets are byte positions (not line counts).
 Readers MUST open in binary mode and advance offsets by the exact number of bytes consumed.
 - Readers MUST align to newline boundaries: if an offset lands mid-line, scan forward to the next `\n` before parsing.
 - Readers MUST tolerate a truncated final line (e.g., during a crash) by skipping it until a terminating newline appears.
-- Writers MUST be single-process per run (single-writer model), emit UTF-8 JSON per line, and flush according to the configured flush policy (interval-based batching by default; per-event when explicitly configured).
+- Writers MUST be single-process per run (single-writer model), emit UTF-8 JSON per line, and flush using a fixed interval-based batching policy.
 The event carries the `start_offset` (byte position before the record was written).
-This is configured via environment variable (e.g., `ORCHESTRATOR_EVENTS__FLUSH_POLICY=per_event`).
   The single-writer invariant is enforced by an OS lockfile `events.jsonl.lock` (see Event Log Contract below).
-  The number of events flushed per interval is bounded by a configured batch size for latency control (see `events.flush_policy.max_batch`).
+  (Implementation detail) The writer uses a small fixed batch size per flush to balance latency and throughput.
   Single durability invariant: `state.json.last_event_start_offset` MUST point to an event the writer has already fsynced.
 Snapshot persistence MUST never happen ahead of durable event fsync.

 **Event Envelope**